 When others are travelling and you’re not

-Life can be awfully dull when you’re between travel.
-Especially when you don’t have the next destination picked out.
-Those moments become withdrawals and they are as painful as any from any other drug.
-You are sitting there, looking at Instagram, reading travel blogs and are practically crying out with pain, because they are somewhere and you’re not.
+Life can be awfully dull when you’re between travel, especially when you don’t have the next destination picked out.
+You are sitting there, looking at Instagram, reading travel blogs, and practically crying out with pain because they are somewhere and you’re not.
+Those moments become withdrawals, and they are as painful as any from any other drug.

 This is the moment where travel envy usually becomes the most pronounced.
 You are looking at others who are travelling, their stories and pictures.
 It’s painful.
 It is so bad that it can border on depression.
 I’ve been there.
-It hurts like hell and it’s awful.
+It hurts like hell, and it’s awful.
 The worst part about it is the fact that you don’t have anything planned.
 Not even a glimpse of a possibility of venturing somewhere.
 Nada.
-But you keep looking at those images, blogs and posts, because as much as you hate not travelling, you hate not seeing images from travels even more.
+But you keep looking at those images, blogs and posts because as much as you hate not travelling, you hate not seeing photos from travels even more.

 When others are visiting places you want to see

-When I read other people’s stories of visiting foreign lands, places that I have yet to see, I also get that little ping of travel envy.
-The little green monster rears its ugly head at those times and all my travels pale in comparison.
+When I read other people’s stories of visiting foreign lands, places I have yet to see, I also get that little ping of travel envy.
+The little green monster rears its ugly head at those times, and all my travels pale in comparison.

-Normally, I’m a rational person who realizes that people experience things differently and at different times.
+Usually, I’m a rational person who realizes that people experience things differently and at different times.
 But when it comes to travel, all reasoning disappears.
-I envy those who have seen things and places I have always wanted to, but haven’t yet had a chance to.
+I envy those who have seen things and places I have always wanted to but haven’t yet had a chance to.
 My first urge

-is to run off and book as many trips as I can while packing my bags as fast as I can.
+is to run off and book as many trips as possible while packing my bags as fast as possible.

 I know I’m not alone in this.
-How many times have you looked at some place you’re dreaming of visiting, just to see someone else there?
+How many times have you looked at someplace you’re dreaming of visiting to see someone else there?
 Damn you, the person who is not me.